dmouscher/nomic/rules-public.md

 ## 375

 Once changelog gains a backlog of 5 or more, the game will pause between turns untill the backlog is removed.

+## 377

+A random word will be generated from an online word generator chosen by the moderator.
+For every past instance of the word posted by a player in Buisness and Discussion, that player will get 1 point.
+If no points are allocated then a new word will be generated and the process repeated.
+One may gain no more then 50 points by this rule.
+Banana.